chickenanarchy/sd_image_gallery/README.md

 - Global select-all applies to the entire current query, not just the visible page.
 - Operations stream in batches; progress endpoint: `/file_operation_status/{job_id}`.
 - Copy inserts new DB rows immediately (no re-index needed).

+## De-duplicate by hash (CLI)
+- From `python sd_index_manager.py`, choose option 4: "De-duplicate files by hash (delete duplicates)".
+- This finds exact byte-identical duplicates via stored SHA-256 (`file_hash`).
+- It keeps one file per hash group and deletes the rest from disk and from the database.
+- There is a confirmation prompt; operation is destructive.

 ## Project Structure
 ```